jo-maerz/loka/Readme.md

 3. **Stop the Services:**
    To stop all the services, press Ctrl+C in your terminal.
    The script will handle termination signals and cleanly shut down all spawned processes.

+## Test the project

+The project is currently set for dev environment.
+DataInitializer will create 5 experiences per city based on the current date time

+Following credentials can be used for testing purposes.

+- **Admin**: Admin can edit and delete all experiences and reviews